Olive Garden Recipes

 • 1 lb penne pasta

-• 1 lb Italian sausage (cut into chunks or links, whatever works)
+• 1 lb Italian sausage (links or ground, cut into bite-sized chunks)

-• 2 bell peppers, sliced (any colors, mix it up)
+• 2 bell peppers, sliced (any color combination)

 • 1 cup sliced onion